You need to catch the audience attention early, very early. Deliver a memorable beginning, a clear middle and structured ending.

 Avoid the following opening comments:

 Obama’s speeches are well prepared with a focus on powerful words “A change is brought about because ordinary people do extraordinary things“.
 His speeches use simple language and quotes from famous speeches his listeners can relate to.

 For additional trademark Obama techniques, check out How Barack Obama prepares his speeches.

-Include colourful slides with minimal text, plenty of images and graphs and an indication of how far through the presentation you are.
+Include colourful slides with minimal text, plenty of images and graphs and an indication of how far through the speech you are.
 For additional help on slides design, see the Presentation Skills & Tips page.

 The body of your speech is where the majority of the information is.
 The audience has been introduced to the subject and reasons for the speech.
 Now you need to present your arguments and examples, data, illustrations backing up your key message.

 How to write a speech body can be difficult, the best way to build this section is to write down three points you are trying to convey in your speech, your main, secondary and tertiary points.
 Then write down three descriptions clarifying each of these points.
 The descriptions should be simple, memorable and meaningful.